aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

 {{% /alert %}}

-The code sample below shows how to access a section at the specified index.
+The code sample below demonstrates how to access a section at the specified index.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Sections-SectionsAccessByIndex-SectionsAccessByIndex.cpp" >}}